 Today, close to 90 per cent of Canadian homes are connected to the internet, and Canadians increasingly communicate with one another through digital technologies like texting and instant messaging, as well as social media websites like Facebook and Twitter.
 In addition to chatting, many now shop, make friends, and even find romantic partners online.
 While some celebrate the efficiency and convenience that digital life offers, others worry Canadians are spending far too much time online and in front of screens these days, and growing increasingly detached from the real world.

 On September 11, 2001, fundamentalist Islamic terrorists from the Middle East destroyed the World Trade Center towers in New York City, killing 2,983 people, including 26 Canadians.
-In response, Canada quickly joined what was dubbed the War on Terror, led by the United States, to take offensive action against the Islamist terror group Al-Qaeda — who had perpetrated the attack — and the fundamentalist Taliban government of Afghanistan that sheltered and supported them.
-Though the Taliban government was quickly toppled, Canadian troops would stay in the country for nearly 10 years — the longest war in Canadian history — fighting stubborn pockets of Taliban and Al-Qaeda loyalists, helping train soldiers and police officers in the country’s new, friendly government, and protecting civilian targets from attacks.
-Canada’s last combat mission in Afghanistan officially ended in 2010, and the final Canadian troops left the country in 2014.
+In response, Canada quickly joined what was dubbed the War on Terror, led by the United States, to take offensive action against the Islamist terror group Al-Qaeda — who had perpetrated the attack — and the fundamentalist Taliban government of Afghanistan that had sheltered and supported them.
+Though the Taliban government was quickly toppled, Canadian troops would stay in Afghanistan for nearly 10 years — the longest war in Canadian history — fighting stubborn pockets of Taliban and Al-Qaeda loyalists, helping train soldiers and police officers serving the country’s new, democratic government, and protecting Afghan civilians from terror attacks.
+Canada’s combat mission in Afghanistan officially ended in 2010, and most Canadian troops left the country in 2014.
 The final remaining Canadian presence in Afghanistan ended in 2021, when the capital was reconquered by the Taliban — a depressing turn of events that led many to question if the long war had been worth it.

-The early 2000s saw Canada’s political situation stabilize after two decades of turmoil.
+The early 2000s saw Canada’s political situation stabilize a fair bit after two decades of turmoil.
 Many movements that seemed intense in the ’80s or ’90s simply fizzled out, partially due to an improved economic situation that made some of the old fights — particularly those involving Quebec and the constitution — seem less important, and partially due to the rise of a few skilled and pragmatic political leaders.
 No shortage of new issues have arisen to take the place of the old ones, however.